Easy No Knead Bread – Crusty Artisan Bread

 Mixing and Handling Loose, Sticky Dough

 You’ll find that when you mix the dry and wet ingredients for this dough, it will be tough to stir, but too sticky to knead.
-That’s normal.
+That’s exactly what you want!
 Just keep stirring with a sturdy wooden spoon until all the flour has been incorporated.

 handling the no knead bread dough